-Dating is hard enough even under normal conditions — add theinto the mix and it gets even trickier.
+Dating is hard enough even under normal conditions — add the global pandemic into the mix and it gets even trickier.
 But while COVID-19 has changed the face of dating as we know it, that doesn’t mean that you need to put your relationship ambitions on hold.
-Whether you’re searching for a partner who you want to stroll through the park with (albeit while staying 6 feet apart) or , an online dating site or could be the answer.
-After all, in these times, where better to find deep, meaningful companionship ?
+Whether you’re searching for a partner who you want to stroll through the park with (albeit while staying 6 feet apart) or chat for hours with over video chat, an online dating site or mobile dating apps could be the answer.
+After all, in these times, where better to find deep, meaningful companionship than on the internet?

 Here’s an overview of the best dating sites on the market.
 My recommendations are based primarily on my own experiences using online dating sites as a woman, with some word-of-mouth impressions from friends thrown in for good measure.

 There are lots of good dating website and app options here, whether you’re looking to meet new people, find others with shared interests or finally meet your life partner.
 So what are you waiting for?
 Sign up for these top dating sites or apps, start chatting and maximize your chances of meeting your perfect match.
 We’ll update this list periodically.